trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     Spilling works by offloading memory to disk.
 This process can allow a query with a large memory footprint to pass at the cost of slower execution times.
 Spilling is supported for aggregations, joins (inner and outer), sorting, and window functions.
-This property will not reduce memory usage required for other join types.
+This property does not reduce memory usage required for other join types.

     This config property can be overridden by the ``spill_enabled`` session property.